 But if you have already honed in on some specific choices and are currently are weighing pros and cons, this article might help you out on what to decide by comparing the two beautiful cities Barcelona and New York.
 Truth be told, you might find just what you need in both locations, but once you’ve read this article, you might have a better understanding of which of the two destinations is going to be the next on your hit-list.
+And if you need help or tips on how to find cheap flights to Barcelona or New York, we have got you covered right here!

 New York City, USA